Claudine Gay's resignation highlights the trouble with regulating academic writing

 Gay's resignation underscores the intense scrutiny confronting university presidents who are the public faces of the institutions they lead.

-Gay is not the first head of an academic institution unseated by allegations of plagiarism: Marc Tessier-Lavigne resigned last year as Stanford's president after an investigation found several academic reports he authored contained manipulated data.
+Gay is not the first head of an academic institution unseated by allegations of plagiarism: Marc Tessier-Lavigne resigned last year as Stanford University's president after an investigation found that several academic reports he authored contained manipulated data.
 And in 2021, Robert Caslen resigned as president of the University of South Carolina after plagiarizing part of a speech.

-Gay, who took office in July, made the leap from professor to president in about 16 years, a trajectory that the Harvard Crimson described as "meteoric."
-But her downfall raises questions about how people in such high-profile positions can find themselves facing such charges in an age where advanced technology so easily enables detecting alleged cases of plagiarism.
+Gay, who took office in July, made the leap from professor to president in about 16 years, a trajectory that The Harvard Crimson student newspaper described as "meteoric."
+But her downfall raises questions about how people in such high-profile positions can find themselves facing such charges in an age when advanced technology so easily enables detection of alleged cases of plagiarism.

-Experts additionally say improved technology could bring forth more alleged transgressions from past works yet to be unearthed.
+Experts additionally say improved technology could bring forth more alleged transgressions yet to be unearthed from past works.

 So how does a sought-after academic star end up here?

-Dave Tomar, a self-described "professional cheat" who spent about a decade ghost-writing academic papers for undergrads and post-doctoral students, said it's easy to understand how Gay's writing went undetected for so long.
+Dave Tomar, a self-described "professional cheat" who spent about a decade ghostwriting academic papers for undergraduates and postdoctoral students, said it's easy to understand how Gay's writing went undetected for so long.

-That was largely due to the absence of plagiarism detection technology, he said, noting that the 1990s and even early 2000s were the nascent days of the internet.
+That was largely due to the absence of plagiarism-detection technology, he said, noting that the 1990s and even early 2000s were the nascent days of the internet.
 Research was still conducted in physical libraries using card catalogs.
-It wasn't unusual for papers to be written out by hand, then typed into a computer or word processor.
-And the few software tools that eventually became available back then, were nowhere near as sophisticated as what exists today.
+It wasn't unusual for papers to be written out by hand and then typed into a computer or word processor.
+And the few software tools that eventually became available back then were nowhere near as sophisticated as what exists today.

 Additionally, Ph.D. dissertations go through several steps of verification, including being reviewed by a supervisor, an examination committee and peers.